bootlin/snagboot/CONTRIBUTING.md

   firmware binaries
 - when adding a new protocol to src/snagrecover/protocols, please use the memory_ops interface when possible
-- snagrecover should not use non-volatile memories
+- snagrecover should not modify non-volatile memories

 ## Wishlist